patmonardo/Yoga/Idea/Yoga/YS-I.43.md

         -   Images lack intrinsic self-sufficiency and inherently point toward an external, primordial source.
         -   This highlights the dependency of representations on underlying essences or principles.
     -   **Framework Alignment:**
-        -   **Manas (Lower Mind):** Engages with images and proxies, which are dependent on underlying principles or essences.
         -   **Buddhi (Higher Intellect):** Seeks to uncover and understand these underlying principles, moving beyond mere representations to grasp the essence.
 ### 2.  **Manifestness: Factical vs. Conceptual:**
     -   **Fichte's Perspective:**